BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 #### 6.2.1 Public Blockchain Inscriptions

 Blockchain inscriptions fit the query-addressable model natively.
 The ARID derives a Bitcoin address (via HKDF, following the same pattern as DHT key derivation); the sender creates a transaction with the payload in OP_RETURN data attached to that address.
 Recipients query any blockchain indexer for transactions involving the derived address.
 The chain itself is the storage; the address is the lookup key.
 Write-once semantics are inherent (blockchain is append-only).
 Persistence is perpetual.
-The derived address has no corresponding private key (the ARID-derived bytes are not a valid keypair), so any value sent to it is permanently unspendable—effectively burned.
+The derived address has no corresponding private key (the ARID-derived bytes are not a valid keypair), so any value sent to it is permanently unspendable, effectively burned.
 For OP_RETURN outputs this is moot (they carry zero value by design), but implementations should use OP_RETURN rather than pay-to-address patterns to avoid unnecessary coin burning.

 Capacity depends on the approach.
 OP_RETURN outputs have no consensus-level size limit, but Bitcoin Core's default relay policy limits them to 83 bytes (80 bytes of data plus 3 bytes of script overhead).
 Larger OP_RETURN transactions are valid and will be mined, but may not propagate through nodes using default settings.
 An 80-byte payload suffices for an ARID (32 bytes) plus minimal metadata.
 For larger payloads, a blockchain backend could use indirection: the on-chain transaction stores a reference ARID pointing to the actual envelope stored elsewhere.
 However, permanence creates a tension here.
-Blockchain data is immutable and perpetually persistent, but the referenced backend may be ephemeral—DHT entries expire in hours, IPNS records in days.
+Blockchain data is immutable and perpetually persistent, but the referenced backend may be ephemeral: DHT entries expire in hours, IPNS records in days.
 A permanent on-chain pointer to ephemeral off-chain storage produces a dangling reference once the off-chain data expires.
 This limits the indirection pattern to backends with comparable persistence guarantees (e.g., pinned IPFS content with long-term hosting commitments).
 For truly permanent archival, the payload should be stored on-chain directly via Ordinals or similar inscription protocols, which can store larger payloads (up to ~400 KB split across multiple transactions) at proportionally higher cost.

 Additional constraints include fee volatility and 10+ minute confirmation latency.
 This backend suits high-value, low-frequency coordination where persistence and tamper-evidence outweigh cost and latency concerns, such as anchoring the final output of a FROST signing ceremony as an immutable public record.